 His research focuses on theoretical aspects of software verification.
 More specifically Paul studies the algebraic properties of various models of program behaviour.
 His interests also include logic, automata theory, mechanised proofs, concurrency theory and nominal mathematics.
 He has authored a dozen papers in peer-reviewed international conferences and journals on some of these topics.

-Kang Feng (Research Associate)
+Kang Feng (Research Fellow)

 Kang Feng Ng is a Postdoctoral Research Assistant at the School of Electronic Engineering and Computer Science (EECS) of Queen Mary University of London (QMUL).
 Kang Feng obtained his PhD from the University of Oxford under the supervision of Prof Bob Coecke.
 He was a Postdoctoral Researcher at Radboud University before joining QMUL.